TechnionTDK/jbs-json23plet/README.md

 ## json23plet components

 ### Ontologies
-To generate new ontology you should create ontology.json file. <br />
+To generate new ontology you should create ontology.json file. <br/>
 the format of the json should be as described:

     {